gabrieltheodoropoulos/GTEasyLayout/README.md

 ## What is GTEasyLayout?

-*GTEasyLayout* is a small framework written in Swift which aims to *minimise the effort of adding subviews and setting up their constraints when implementing UI in code for iOS apps*.
+*GTEasyLayout* is a small framework written in Swift which aims to *minimise the effort of setting up constraints programmatically when implementing UI in iOS apps*.
 It's the perfect tool to use when constraints are not extremely complicated and typing a bunch of similar lines for multiple views becomes tiring and anti-productive.

 GTEasyLayout is composed by: